 How Smith Balicki Finn Laraway, LLC Can Help

-Our experienced attorneys will work with you to ensure your interests are protected during the development of your parenting plan.
-This includes ensuring that any agreements made regarding who gets to claim specific dependents for tax purposes are clear, fair, and legally binding.
+Our experienced attorneys will work with you to protect your interests while developing your parenting plan.
+This includes ensuring that agreements regarding who gets to claim specific dependents for tax purposes are transparent, fair, and legally binding.

 Attorney Disclaimer: Smith Balicki Finn Laraway, LLC is not a tax law firm.
 Tax law changes